Bob Lee (businessman): Murder and trial

 In the early morning of April 4, 2023, Lee was stabbed in the chest and hip while he was on the 300 block of Main Street in the Rincon Hill neighborhood of San Francisco.
 Police were called to the scene at 2:35 a.m. local time.
 CCTV footage shows a wounded Lee stumbling to a parked car that had its hazard lights on, and lifting his shirt to show his wound; the car immediately drove away, after which Lee collapsed on the ground.
 He had been stabbed in the hip and heart, and had called 911 begging for help.
 By the time police arrived on the scene, he was unconscious.
 He was taken to a local hospital where he died from his injuries at the age of 43.

 His autopsy report released by the San Francisco medical examiner's office showed that he suffered knife wounds to his heart and lung.
 The autopsy also revealed evidence of alcohol, cocaine, and ketamine consumption in Lee's system.

 On April 13, the San Francisco Police Department (SFPD) arrested 38-year-old Nima Momeni of Emeryville (born August 1984) for the murder of Lee.
 Momeni was born in Tehran, Iran.
 At the age of 14, Nima, along with his mother and sister, fled to the United States to get away from their abusive father in 1999.
 He had been working in the technology industry since 2005, ran a struggling IT consulting firm, and allegedly knew Lee.
-Surveillance video showed that the morning of the murder, Lee and Momeni left the Millennium Tower condo of Memeni's sister Khazar Momeni around 2 a.m., got into Momeni’s BMW, and then later got out of the car in an isolated area by the Bay Bridge.
+Surveillance video showed that the morning of the murder, Lee and Momeni left the Millennium Tower condo of Momeni's sister Khazar Momeni around 2 a.m., got into Momeni’s BMW, and then later got out of the car in an isolated area by the Bay Bridge.